Chgv99/angular-learning-signals/README.md

 Whenever this happened, I either updated the source code or created a different component for it.

 > At the time of writing this README, I have two different components: `user-dashboard` and `user-profile-loader`.
 Both of them are used by the root app component.
-I believe that this will still be the case when I finish the whole signals tutorial.
+I believe that I will follow this dynamic until the end of the tutorial.